 The claim shall be filed in the district division where either the Plaintiff or the Defendant resides.
 If the Defendant is not a resident of New Hampshire, the claim may be filed in the court of any town or district where the Defendant, in person or through an agent, transacts business; makes a contract with a resident of the town or district; commits a tortuous act; or owns, uses or possesses any real property.
 To find which court covers your particular town, please click on the "Find Your Court" link to the right.
 If one of the parties in the case is an estate, trust, guardianship or conservatorship, the case may be filed in the Probate Division in the county where the estate, trust, guardianship or conservatorship is located.

-Effective July 30, 2014, Electronic Filing is mandatory in Small Claim cases filed in the Concord and Plymouth Circuit Courts.
+Electronic Filing is mandatory in Small Claim cases filed at the courts locations listed on this page.
 Self-represented litigants will use the program TurboCourt.
 Attorneys will use the program File & Serve.
 Electronic Small Claims filing will be expanded to all circuit courts in the coming months.